Can You Bring Frozen Food On a Plane? 2026

 Here is a screenshot from the TSA website:

-Unless you are traveling with a child, If the ice is melted or the food is in liquid form the security agent won’t let it pass through the security checkpoint.
+Unless you are traveling with a child, if the ice is melted or the food is in liquid form, the security agent won’t let it pass through the security checkpoint.

-Melissa asked the TSA if frozen vacuum packed beef brisket is allowed in carry-on luggage.
+Melissa asked the TSA if frozen vacuum-packed beef brisket is allowed in carry-on luggage.

 The TSA customer service replied that frozen food items are good to go in carry-on bags.

-Even frozen Crappies are accepted in carry-on bags.
+Even frozen crappies are accepted in carry-on bags.

-Frozen food is allowed in checked baggage and there are no restrictions on how much you can bring.
+Frozen food is allowed in checked baggage, and there are no restrictions on how much you can bring.

 How To Pack Frozen Food For Both Carry-on And Checked Baggage?

-Here is some tips to follow:
+Here are some tips to follow:

 Can You Bring Frozen Soup On a Plane?

-You can bring frozen soup on a flight in both your carry on and checked bags.
+You can bring frozen soup on a flight in both your carry-on and checked bags.

-On the other hand if you are traveling with a child you can bring soup for your child even if it is not frozen and exceeds the amount mentioned above.
+On the other hand, if you are traveling with a child, you can bring soup for your child even if it is not frozen and exceeds the amount mentioned above.

-Take Frozen Food On International Flights
+Can You Take Frozen Food On International Flights?

 Here are some rules: